Home / Ataxic Cerebral Palsy: Symptoms, Causes, and Treatments

 • Seizures (in some cases)

-Ataxic Cerebral Palsy occurs due to damage to the cerebellum at, before, or shortly after birth.
+Ataxic cerebral palsy occurs due to damage to the cerebellum at, before, or shortly after birth.
 The cerebellum is responsible for balance and coordination as well as posture and communication, and fine-tunes movement commands for the rest of the body.
 When the cerebellum is damaged, motor signals cannot be relayed properly to the central nervous system and movement disorders ensue.
 Damage can occur due to:

 • Head trauma at the time of or shortly after being born